CliffordWollam/shiny_rmd_error/README.md

 # shiny_rmd_error
-This is an R Shiny application that demonstrates that a JavaScript error occurs when using includeHTML and DT
+This is an R Shiny application that demonstrates that a JavaScript error occurs within the Shiny JS library when using includeHTML and DT::dataTableOutput/renderDataTable.